ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

     ]
   }

-As you can see in the sample above, the order document include denormalized data from both the customer and the product documents.
-We haven't copied all of the properties, just the ones that we care about for the order.
-This approach is called `denormalized reference`.
-The properties that we copy are the ones that we will use to process / display the root entity.
+As you can see, the `Order` document now contains denormalized data from both the `Customer` and the `Product` documents, which are saved elsewhere in full.
+Note how We haven't copied all the properties, and just saved the ones that we care about for this `Order`.
+This approach is called _denormalized reference_.
+The properties that we copy are the ones that we will use to display or process the root entity.

 ## Includes